rupert/pandora-to-google-music/README.md

 1. Ask for your Pandora and Google Music login details
 1. Scrape your likes from Pandora
 1. Match these songs with Google Music
-1. Add the songs that match to Google playlists
+1. Add the songs that match to Google Music playlists

 Enjoy!